US STOCKS-Dow, S&P edge up to record highs after Yellen comments

 JPMorgan Chase climbed 2.5 percent to $60.84 after

-the bank told investors it aims to save about $1.4 billion in
+it aims to save about $1.4 billion in annual expenses by cutting

 largest U.S. luxury homebuilder reported a higher-than-expected